-According to a study by published by the Neuroscience Department of the Rutgers University, “the number of cells produced in the dentate gyrus of the hippocampus was reduced by nearly 40% [after just two days of drinking].
-Thus, even moderate consumptions of alcohol for a relatively short period of time can have profound effects on structural plasticity in the adult brain.”
+According to a study published by the Neuroscience Department of the Rutgers University, “the number of cells produced in the dentate gyrus of the hippocampus was reduced by nearly 40% [after just two days of drinking].
+Thus, even moderate consumption of alcohol for a relatively short period of time can have profound effects on structural plasticity in the adult brain.”

 Why Brain Cell Growth is Important

-Brain cell growth occurs with habits like exercise, meditation and more.
+Brain cell growth occurs with habits like exercise, meditation, and more.
 This is important because neurogenesis is linked to improving the brain’s memory and thinking functions.

 “Exercise changes the brain in ways that protect memory and thinking skills …” said Harvard Health Letter Executive Editor Heidi Godman.
 She points out that this helps combat “the brain fog that comes with age.”

 4 Ways to Grow New Brain Cells